igorw/chicken-php/README.md

     EOF

-To enable debug logging of instructions and stack, set the `CHICKEN_LOG` env var:
+To enable debug logging of instructions and stack, pass the `--debug` option:

-    $ export CHICKEN_LOG=1
+    $ echo chicken | bin/chicken --debug

 ### `eggsemble`